zohaibterminator/Sentiment-Analysis/README.md

 # Sentiment Analysis with LSTM, BERT, and BART

 ## Overview
 This project focuses on performing sentiment analysis on textual data using both traditional and transformer-based models.
-We experiment with different architectures, including an LSTM-based model, a DistilBERT-based model, and a BART-based model, to analyze text and classify the sentiment into predefined categories.
+We experiment with different architectures, including an LSTM model, DistilBERT model, and the DistilBART-CNN-12-6 model, to analyze text and classify the sentiment into predefined categories.

 ### Key Features:
-- **LSTM-based Model**: An LSTM network for sentiment classification based on an embedding layer and bidirectional LSTM.
+- **LSTM Model**: An LSTM network for sentiment classification based on an embedding layer and bidirectional LSTM.
-- **Transformer-based Models**: Fine-tuning a transformer model using **DistilBERT** and **BART** for sentiment analysis.
+- **Transformer-based Models**: Fine-tuning a transformer model using **DistilBERT** and **DistilBART-CNN-12-6** for sentiment analysis.
 - **Preprocessing**: Text preprocessing techniques including tokenization, cleaning, and padding for deep learning models.
 - **Model Evaluation**: Evaluation of the model performance on a test dataset and performance visualization.